Balaídos Stadium: 1982 FIFA World Cup

 The stadium hosted three group matches at the 1982 FIFA World Cup.
-The other Group 1 games were also held in Galicia, at Riazor, A Coruña.

 Other uses

 Balaídos has hosted concerts on several occasions.

 The first ever concert held at Balaídos took place on 26 August 1983, when Miguel Ríos performed as part of his El Rock de una noche de verano tour.
 He was supported by Rosendo Mercado's band Leño, and Luz Casal.
 On 29 July 1990, as part of her Blond Ambition World Tour, Madonna performed at the stadium with Siniestro Total as the opening act in front of 20,000 people.
 Madonna sang several tracks while wearing Celta's shirt.

 In July 1992, Festival Afroamérica took place in Vigo for two days, and featured artist such as B.B.
 King, Celia Cruz, Dr. John, Gilberto Gil, Milton Nascimento, Tito Puente, Tracy Chapman and Willy Deville.
 On 1 August 1992, Julio Iglesias performed in front of 12,000 spectators.
 In the same month, Dire Straits performed in front of 40,000 spectators.

 On 4 July 1998, A Roda, Astarot, Milladoiro and Carlos Santana performed in front of 12,000 spectators as part of Celta's 75th anniversary.
 On 18 July 1998, as part of the Bridges to Babylon Tour, The Rolling Stones performed in front of a crowd of 35,000.

 On 21 July 2001, Alejandro Sanz performed in front of 15,000 spectators.
 On 10 September 2022, British band Muse performed at the stadium, with The Killer Barbies and Years & Years as opening acts, in front of 17,000 spectators.
 The concert was part of several performances organized by Xunta de Galicia across the autonomous community.